molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 ### tableName

-Will be the name of the table.
+Will be the name of the table, which should be case-insensitive unique within the schema.
 Must start with one of a-zAZ followed by zero or more of a-zA-Z0-9_.
 Maximum length 31 characters.
 If you leave columnName empty then all other settings will apply to the table instead of the column.
 N.B. in the user interface a user friendly label is generated converting 'camelCase' into 'Sentence case'.
 E.g.
 'variableMappings' becomes 'Variable mappings' and 'VCFtools' becomes 'VCF tools'.

 ### columnName

-Will be the name of the column.
+Will be the name of the column, which must be case-insensitive unique within a tablename .
 Must be unique per tableName.
 Must start with one of a-zA-Z followed by zero or more of a-zA-Z0-9_.
 Maximum length 31 characters.
 Default value: empty.
-Also columnName will be shown in user interface using friendly Sentence case, see tableName.
+Also columnName will be shown in user interface using friendly
+Sentence case, see tableName.

 ### columnType